-Right when you could already see another booking in your shopping cart, they go and change their mind without as much as a simple farewell.
+Right when you could already see another booking in your shopping cart, your clients go and change their minds without as much as a simple farewell.

 Everything was going so well!

-How can they leave me at the last minute?
+How can they leave at the last minute?

 And you continue to mortify yourself, wondering where the hell you’d wronged them?

-Maybe the culprit causing your clients’ flight is a terrifying “troll”.
+Maybe – just maybe – the culprit causing your clients’ flight is a terrifying “troll”.

-Yes, a troll that likes to sneak into their mind at the very last minute to whisper eerie words that make them rush out of your escape room’s website.
+Yes, a troll that loves sneaking into their mind at the very last minute to whisper eerie words that make them rush out of your hospitality / business’ website.

-It’s known on the Internet as “Timor“, Latin word that translates as Fear.
+The Internet knows it as “Timor“, a Latin word that translates as Fear.

-This green beast appears suddenly in your escape room’s website and starts to instigate fear in your clients.
+This green beast appears suddenly in your website and starts instigating fear in your clients.

-Are you going to waste the money that’s so hard to earn in this escape room bullshit? he whispers …
+Are you going to waste the money that’s so hard to earn in this fancy restaurant? it whispers …

 Fear to be ridiculed …

 That’s idiotic!
-Only the deluded fall far this stupid games! insists the very unpleasant creature…
+Only the deluded fall far this ridiculous kind of dinner experiences! insists the very unpleasant creature…

 Fear of looking “silly” …